Image Optimization¶

 770-78x99.jpg

-When you run Image Optimization, all of the images within the image group are processed together, adding WebP and .bk
+When you run Image Optimization, all of the images within the image group are processed together, adding .webp

 images to the group, wherever appropriate.